-US accuses China over 'laser incidents'
+US says China pointed lasers at pilots

-US accuses Chinese of pointing laser at their pilots
+US accuses China of pointing lasers at its pilots from Djibouti base

 The US has formally complained to China over several incidents of its pilots being irritated by lasers it says are coming from a Chinese base in Djibouti.

-The Pentagon said it had asked China to investigate what it called "very serious incidents".
+The Pentagon said it had asked China to investigate several "very serious incidents".

-Washington also said there would be consequences to "China's militarisation of the South China Sea".

-Media reports have suggested China has stationed weapons systems on disputed islands in the region.
+It said people at the east African base had been shining military-grade lasers at US pilots coming in to land.

 Unclear intent

-The US has a military base in Djibouti on the Horn of Africa, which is used for counter terrorism operations in Africa and the Middle East.
+The US has a military base in Djibouti on the Horn of Africa, which is used for counter-terrorism operations in Africa and the Middle East.

 Last year, China opened its first overseas military base only a few kilometres from the US facility.

-Ms White said the Pentagon was confident that while the intent was unclear, the lasers had been pointed by Chinese nationals.
+Ms White said the Pentagon was confident that while the intent had been unclear, lasers had been pointed by Chinese nationals.

-In the past few weeks, fewer than 10 incidents had taken place, she said.
+In the past few weeks, about 10 incidents took place, she said.

+In one case, two pilots on a cargo plane suffered minor eye injuries as they came in to land, US officials said.

-Meanwhile, the White House responded to reports of renewed Chinese activity in the South China Sea, including the reported stationing of military equipment on a number of disputed islands in the strategic water way.
+Meanwhile, the White House responded to reports of renewed Chinese activity in the South China Sea.

+The report from US broadcaster CNBC, citing unnamed sources "with direct knowledge of US intelligence reports", said China had placed anti-ship cruise missiles and surface-to-air missiles on outposts in the Spratly Islands over the past month.

 "We're well aware of China's militarisation of the South China Sea," White House spokeswoman Sarah Sanders said.
 "We've raised concerns directly with the Chinese about this, and there will be near-term and long-term consequences."

+China did not confirm the reports but its foreign ministry reasserted China's right to defend what it called its sovereignty over the contested islands.

-Several nations claim parts of the resource-rich South China Sea, but recent years have seen Beijing reasserting its claim.
+Several nations claim parts of the resource-rich South China Sea but recent years have seen Beijing reasserting its claim.

 China, Vietnam, the Philippines, Taiwan, Malaysia and Brunei all have competing claims.